Chinese Mid-Autumn Festival Movies and Videos for Kids

 Mid-Autumn Festival Video | An introduction

-Great Britain Times gives an overview of Chinese cultural traditions, including family gatherings with round fruit and moon cake pastries.
-Most of the video is in English but some Mandarin is included.
+Watch this video from the Great Britain Times for an overview of Chinese cultural traditions, including family gatherings with round fruit and mooncake pastries.
+Most of the video is in English, but some Mandarin phrases are included.
 Subtitles are in simplified Chinese.

-This bilingual video teaches the popular Chinese Tang poem by Li Ba.
-The author, Li Bai, used 4 lines of 5 Chinese characters to describe his nostalgia for home during Mid Autumn Festival.
+This bilingual video teaches the famous Chinese Tang poem by Li Ba.
+The author, Li Bai, used four lines of five Chinese characters to describe his nostalgia for home during the Mid-Autumn Festival.
 Subtitles are in Simplified Chinese, Hanyu Pinyin, and English.

 Best Moon Festival Videos in Mandarin Chinese